papsti/macpan-workshop/syllabus.md

 <!-- omit from toc -->
 #### Session 3: Inference

-Participants will learn about the following types of tasks that are often necessary when making inferences using calibrated models.
+You will learn about the following types of tasks that are often necessary when making inferences using calibrated models.

 * Visualize goodness-of-fit.
 * Generate confidence intervals for estimated parameters.
 * Deciding when to refine parameter calibrations
 * Forecast model variables beyond the last data point.
 * Calculate prediction intervals measuring uncertainty about these forecasts.
-* Compare alternative scenarios for counter-factual causal analysis (e.g., how many deaths were saved due to vaccination?).
+* Compare alternative scenarios for counter-factual causal analysis.

 <!-- omit from toc -->
 #### Session 4: Stratification

-Participants will learn about the importance of stratification of simple compartmental models.
-We will not do anything hands on in this session.
+You will learn about the importance of stratification of simple compartmental models.
+We will not do anything hands on in this session as there will not be enough time.

 * Stratify every compartment in the same way (e.g. by age, location).
 * Stratify infectious compartments (e.g. by symptom status).